ArijusLengvenis/bipedal-walker-dreamer/README.md

 ## Repository Structure

 This repository consists of a Jupyter notebook, `agent_code.ipynb`, which contains all the code related to methods, training, and testing loop of the Dreamwalker model.
+It also contains videos and logs of the attempt with seed 42 for everything that I was able to achieve with this code.

 ## Usage